 Submit documents in person at the Snohomish County Auditor's Office, 1st floor of the Robert J. Drewel Building.
 In person customers can make payment for recording fees with check, money order, cashier's check, Visa or Mastercard.

 Submit documents with recording fee to:

 Snohomish County Auditor's Office

 Everett, WA 98201

 Recording fees can be paid with check, money order or cashier's check payable to Snohomish County Auditor.
-Recurring customers can also set up an escrow account from which recording fees can be drawn.
-Please contact our Recording Supervisor at 425-388-3055 for more information about this option.

 The costs to record document is set by state law and varies based on the type, whether or not the document is property related and number of pages being recorded.
 Please see the fee schedule for a complete list of recording fees.